 Continuing product development requires additional and extensive clinical testing.
 Human clinical trials are very expensive and difficult to design and implement, in part because they are subject to rigorous regulatory requirements.
 The clinical trial process is also time consuming.
 We cannot provide any assurance or certainty regarding when we might complete the clinical trial process or submit a Biological License Application, or BLA, for regulatory approval for RI-002 or whether any such BLA will be accepted or approved.
-We estimate that clinical trials of our product candidate will take at least 18 months to several years to complete.
+We estimate that clinical trials and the regulatory approval process of our product candidate will take between 12 to 18 months to several years to complete.
 Furthermore, failure can occur at any stage of the trials, and we could encounter problems that cause us to abandon or repeat clinical trials.
 The commencement and completion of clinical trials may be delayed by several factors, including:

-- unforeseen safety issues; - determination of dosing issues; - lack of effectiveness during clinical trials; - slower than expected rates of patient recruitment; - inability to monitor patients adequately during or after treatment; and - inability or unwillingness of medical investigators to follow our clinical protocols.
+- · unforeseen safety issues; - · determination of dosing issues; - lack of effectiveness during clinical trials; - slower than expected rates of patient recruitment; - · inability to monitor patients adequately during or after treatment; and - inability or unwillingness of medical investigators to follow our clinical protocols.

 In addition, we or the FDA or an Institutional Review Board, or IRB, may suspend our clinical trials at any time if it appears that we are exposing participants to unacceptable health risks or if the FDA finds deficiencies in our Investigational New Drug Application, or IND, submissions or the conduct of these trials.
 Therefore, we cannot provide any assurance or predict with certainty the schedule for future clinical trials.
-We completed clinical trials in 2008 and 2009, during which we enrolled 21 patients.
-The focus of our planned Phase III clinical trial has been designed in accordance with the FDA Guidance for Industry and we believe that the revised design will increase the probability of successful trial enrollment.
-No assurance can be given that we will be able to enroll sufficient patients to complete a successful Phase III clinical trial.

 In the event we do not ultimately receive regulatory approval for RI-002, we may be required to terminate development of our only product candidate.
 Unless we acquire or develop other product candidates that are saleable, our business will be limited to plasma collection and sales.